Azure/azure-sdk/_posts/2020-04-21-js-abort-controller.md

 repository: azure/azure-sdk
 ---

 Cancelling in-progress network operations is critical for many applications to maintain responsiveness and avoid waiting for pointless work to complete.
-For example, when downloading a large blob from Azure Storage, a user might want to cancel the download, and it would be nice if we could tell the Storage library that it doesn't need to download anymore.
+For example, when downloading a large blob from Azure Storage, a user might want to cancel the download, and it would be nice if we could tell the Storage library that it doesn't need to download any more.
 The new Azure SDK libraries for JavaScript and TypeScript have adopted abort signals for just this purpose.
-If you've used cancellation tokens in .NET, this should be very familiar to you.

 ## AbortController &amp; AbortSignal

-`AbortController`s and `AbortSignal`s are the two types you use to cancel ongoing work.
+`AbortController` and `AbortSignal` are [standard features in the browser](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) and are used with the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) to abort in-progress network requests.
 The controller is responsible for triggering cancellation, and signals are responsible for notifying when cancellation is requested.
 This separation of concerns enables you to safely pass an abort signal without delegating the ability to cancel the signal as well.

-`AbortController` and `AbortSignal` are standard features in the browser and are used with the `fetch` API.
 If you're just targeting the browser, you can use these built-in types and everything will work fine.
 If you're targeting Node, or if you want to take advantage of linked signals or other features that I'll cover later in this post, you can use the implementation in the Azure SDK found in the `@azure/abort-controller` npm package.

 To abort an in-progress request such as an upload or download in storage, create a new `AbortController` and pass its signal into the method you might want to cancel later: